metayeti/YABS.js/README.md

 ### 5.2.
 Adding variables to custom headers

-We can use variables with script headers, which may help us add dynamic data to the headers, such as versions and copyright information.
-The values are extracted from JSDoc tags in the sourcefiles, which are typically the first thing to appear in a sourcefile.
+Sometimes the data we want to include in the sourcefile header is dynamic and may change with time.
+Things like application version number and copyright year would be irritating to work with if we needed to change the build instructions file every time the program version went up.
+This is why with YABS.js, we can use variables with script headers, which help us add dynamic data to the headers, such as versions and copyright information.
+The values are extracted from JSDoc-like tags in the sourcefiles, which are typically at the top of the file and the first thing to appear in a sourcefile.

 To begin, at the top of the JavaScript sourcefile, we will add something like this: